 Driving the XK Series

-For 2014, the Jaguar XK's interior feels particularly upscale with a pleasing mix of contrast-stitched leather overlays and polished hardwoods.
-The analog controls are intuitive, though most interior functions are operated via the frustratingly lethargic touchscreen interface.
+The 2015 Jaguar XK's upscale interior features a pleasing mix of contrast-stitched leather overlays and polished hardwoods.
+The analog controls are intuitive, but unfortunately most interior functions operate via the frustratingly lethargic touchscreen interface.
 Comfort, on the other hand, is top-notch.
 The 16-way adjustable front seats provide endless arrangements and strike a pleasing balance between plush and firm support.
-Cramming two adults into the rear seats might pass for cruelty, but luggage or small children will fit fine.
-The coupe's hatchback design affords a slightly larger cargo area than the convertible, where top-down driving further trims overall trunk space.
+Technically there are two rear seats, but they're at best for extra luggage or small kids – two adults would just be cruel.
+There's more cargo space in the hatchback coupe than the convertible, where top-down driving further trims overall trunk space.

-Functional and fashionable, the 2014 Jaguar XK comes predictably well equipped.
+With its luxury pedigree, the 2015 Jaguar XK comes predictably well equipped.
 Customers can choose from aluminum or a variety of wood trims to go with the rich leather upholstery.
-Aiding passenger comfort is a dual-zone climate-control system with humidity control and 16-way power front seats that are both heated and cooled.
-Tech features consist of bi-xenon headlights, a rather outdated DVD-based navigation system with a 7-inch touch screen and a 525-watt Bowers & Wilkins audio system.
+Aiding passenger comfort is a dual-zone climate-control system with humidity control, and heated and cooled 16-way power front seats.
+Tech features consist of bi-xenon headlights, an outdated and slow-reacting DVD-based navigation system with a 7-inch touch screen, and a 525-watt Bowers & Wilkins audio system.
 The Convertible has self-deploying roll hoops for added protection in the event of a rollover.

 Under the Hood

 All 2015 Jaguar XK models are powered by a 5.0-liter all-aluminum V8.